-Our study was ideally suited to adopt the Cyclical Process Model, since its goal was to create a PSA artifact.
-We started with an orientation phase, in which we assessed the project and the Enterprise Architecture.
-Based on this, we created a first version of the PSA, which led to the first iteration cycle.
 Three weeks and four iteration cycles were needed to create the final PSA, the format of which was based on the theoretical framework presented in this paper.
 The primary researcher participated in all iterations.
 A standard iteration would consist of analysing the shortcomings of the current version of the PSA, creating a new version, distributing it to the relevant people, and organizing a review session.
 The final PSA, counting 21 pages, was accepted by the project members, the involved enterprise and domain architects and the project board.
-The four iterations were needed to clarify the text-based principles by adding comments, to add a requested section about the feasibility of adhering to the prescriptions, to add additional principles and to add the metadata model from the DA.
+The four iterations were needed to clarify the text-based principles by adding comments, to add a requested section about the feasibility of adhering to the prescriptions, to add extra principles and to add the metadata model from the DA.
 In the process, discussions were held with project members, enterprise and domain architects and another business analyst.
-Our research data were collected by recording and/or taking minutes of discussions, keeping a daily research diary and analysing documents (e.g. EA artifacts and presentations).